blockchyp/developer-docs/docs/rest-api/gateway/index.rst

     // currency for the current batch
     "currencyCode":"USD",

-    // totally amount of money captured - the merchant should expect a deposit
+    // total amount of money captured - the merchant should expect a deposit
     // in this amount less processing fees "capturedTotal": "1712.04",